Rulon8/URL-Shortener/README.md

 within the system, a 404 Not Found error is returned instead.

 ### GET localhost:8081/top.json
-Looks for the top 100 most visited URLs, in descending ordered by visit count.
+Looks for the top 100 most visited URLs, in descending order by visit count.
 Returns a JSON object that includes the title, short URL, original URL and visit count of each of the top most visited URLs.
 If there are less than 100 URLs stored in the system returns all of them, or an empty JSON if there are none.
 If the title for a URL has not yet been fetched, or if it doesn't exist (eg. on a